tired-runner/bazaar/README.md

 A new app store for GNOME with a focus on discovering and installing applications and add-ons from Flatpak remotes, particularly [Flathub](https://flathub.org/).
-It emphazies supporting the developers that make the Linux desktop possible.
+It emphasizes supporting the developers who make the Linux desktop possible.
 Bazaar features a "curated" tab that can be configured by distributors to allow for a more locallized experience.

 Bazaar is fast and highly multi-threaded, guaranteeing a smooth experience in the user interface.
 You can queue as many downloads as